bcgov/castor/reports/roads/draft-CLUS-roads.md

 1. a schedule of historical harvest locations or landings was queried (starting from 1980 to 2018) from the consoldated cutblocks polygon spatial file conditional on the boundary of the selected study area representing a caribou boundary (_n_=25);
 2. the existing road network assumed in 1980 was spatially queried based on the bounding box of these study areas;
 3. each of the three approachs were then simulated over an estimated cost surface and over the time period;
 4. an analysis on the resulting simulated roads was then compared to the current (2018) state of road development for 'forest tenure' roads.
-An explaination of the datasets follows next.
+An description of the datasets follows next.

 ###Landings